kerberos-io/deployment/README.microk8s.md

 kubectl apply -f ./kerberos-factory-service.yaml -n kerberos-factory
 ```

-To allow our Kerberos Factory to create Kubernetes resources we will need to apply an additional cluster role.
-This will allow our Kerberos Factory deployment to read and write resources to our Kubernetes cluster.
+To allow our Factory to create Kubernetes resources we will need to apply an additional cluster role.
+This will allow our Factory deployment to read and write resources to our Kubernetes cluster.

 ```bash
 kubectl apply -f ./kerberos-factory-clusterrole.yaml -n kerberos-factory